Origins: A Conversation, an Adventure, an Idea

 Michael has spent the better part of two decades criss-crossing the globe researching, consulting, teaching, and exploring the human experience.
 Thirteen years ago, a conversation in a township outside of Cape Town ignited his quest to help people find unity in our diversity by helping them connect with their own and others’ humanity.
 The course of his work has brought him into the offices of international luminaries and experts, as well as grassroots change-makers, entrepreneurs, and educators.

-Kristi Radke has been working in education for nearly two decades, more than half of which has been dedicated to supporting international students as they find their paths to success through higher-ed.
-She has traveled to more countries than most and has a passion for connecting with people and helping them reach their goals whether they want to bring the skills to start a business back to Myanmar, or to enter the global IT workforce.
+Kristi Radke has been working in education for over a decade, supporting international students as they find their paths to success through higher-ed.
+She has traveled to more countries than most and has a passion for connecting with people and helping them reach their goals.

 We have been very privileged to be supported by a global team of talented leaders, each of whom have helped us get where we are today.
 From journalists to designers, academics to entrepreneurs, we have some of the biggest minds of a generation at work helping us bring the Ubuntu Lab to life.
 As they have helped us along the way they have contributed their advice, expertise, leadership, and always rolled up their sleeves and dug in with us whenever we’ve asked.
 Hundreds of people have opened doors, acted as thought-partners, content creators, and been wiling to do anything at anytime which makes the Ubuntu Lab a uniquely collective entrepreneurial effort.